As with the playwrights and screenwriters, the listing of

 Muerah ‘Mighty Artist’ Bodie’s calypsos are known for their double entendre (read: alternate lewd interpretation), earning the most humorous prize in competition a time or two.
 His songs include ‘Vitamins and Iron’, ‘Tarpan Tone Up’, ‘Woman Working Under Man’, ‘Me Ole Wife’, ‘Pot Hole’, ‘Business Dead’, ‘Clap You Tongue’, and others.
 He’s been singing since 1972.

-Marcus Christopher- over 300 calypsos written: incuding several which won the Calypso Monarch competition like Short Shirt’s Carnival on the Moon, Beatles MBE, No Place Like Home and Heritage (1964), Technical School, Black Like Me, and The World Needs Love; Zemakai’s Tribute to Radio Antigua and Fidel Castro (1961); King Canary’s Gem of the Caribbean and Slapping Hands (1960) and Island People Names and Immigration Bill (1962).
-Also many that while not winners are memorable, such as Short Shirt’s Parasites (1963) and Sleepy’s Under the Carpet.
+Marcus Christopher- over 300 calypsos written: incuding several which won the Calypso Monarch competition like Short Shirt’s Carnival on the Moon (1969), Beatles MBE (1965), No Place Like Home (1964) and Heritage (1964), Technical School (1971), Black Like Me (1971); Zemakai’s Tribute to Radio Antigua and Fidel Castro (1961); King Canary’s Gem of the Caribbean and Slapping Hands (1960) and Island People Names and Immigration Bill (1962).
+Also many that while not winners are memorable, such as Short Shirt’s Parasites (1963) and Anguilla Crisis (1969) and Sleepy’s Under the Carpet.

 Toriano ‘Onyan’ Edwards – One fourth of the original groundbreaking Antiguan jam/soca band Burning Flames and later a solo act and four time calypso monarch (1997, 1998, 1999, 2000); Onyan has attracted controversy for lyrics deemed offensive by some (I for instance wrote an article critical of 2012’s Kick een she back doh and there were calls by women’s groups to ban the song) and not for the first time; anyone remember such classics as Man fu Whorehouse and Baby Food off the Baby Food album?
 But with songs like Crazy Man, Old Fire Stick, Life in the Ghetto, Nice and Slow and even the named controversial songs he remains (at this writing) a crowd favourite and road march winner.